Measure voltage of analog input pin

 Simulink Support Package for Arduino® Hardware/Common

-The default value of the analog input reference voltage for Arduino boards is 5 V. To change the Analog input reference voltage parameter in your model Configuration Parameters, select Tools > Run on Target Hardware > Options.
+The default value of the analog input reference voltage for most of the Arduino boards is 5 V. To change the Analog input reference voltage parameter in your model Configuration Parameters, select Tools > Run on Target Hardware > Options.

-The analog input reference voltage for Arduino Due is 3.3 V. You cannot change this value.
+The analog input reference voltage for Arduino Due, Nano 33 IoT, MKR boards, and Nano 33 BLE Sense boards is 3.3 V. You cannot change this value.

 During simulations without the hardware, this block emits zeroes.